Lisa Shed

 Dance Instructor, Administrative Assistant

 Kylei Vale grew up locally in Killeen, Texas where she began dancing at a studio at 9 years old and was invited to dance competitively at 11.
 She also joined her middle school dance team and eventually grew to become an Ellison Emerald in high school.
-Over the last 8 years, Kylei has grown as a dancer by excelling in various type of competitions, choreographing dances, and assisting in the development of other dancers.
-While in high school, Kylei earned an Associates of Arts at Central Texas College.
-Kylei attends the University of Mary Hardin Baylor where she was a part of the Sader Belles dance team and is working to obtain a degree in Nursing.
+Over the last decade, Kylei grew as a dancer by excelling in various type of competitions, choreographing dances, and assisting in the development of other dancers.
+Kylei is also a pediatric nurse at McLane Children's Hospital.
+She is thrilled that she is still able to fulfill both dreams of nursing and teaching dance!

 Dance Instructor